Djangoum/DotNetAvroSerializer/README.md

 # Dotnet Avro Serializer

-Dotnet AvroSerializer is a source generator based avro serialization library for .NET.
-This Library is **Under construction**.
-This is not yet published and is also an experimentation exercice for the author (me :D) to learn about avro and source generators.
+Dotnet AvroSerializer

-The library currently only supports serialization (not deserialization)
+Dotnet AvroSerializer is a cutting-edge Avro serialization library for .NET, driven by the power of source generators.
+Please note that this library is currently under active development and is not yet published.

-## Examples
+## How Dotnet Avro Serializer Works

-Dotnet Avro Serializer produces serializers from an avro schema and a C# type as serializable data.
+Dotnet Avro Serializer is a powerful tool that automates the creation of serializers from Avro schemas and C# types.
+It streamlines the process of converting your C# objects into Avro binary serialized data effortlessly.

 Whenever avro serializer finds a **public partial class** inheriting **AvroSerializer<>** and have an **AvroSchema** attribute with a valid and corresponding avro schema it will generate serialization code.